-The application seeks development consent for alterations and additions to the existing dwelling and the construction of a new first floor attached secondary dwelling.
-The secondary dwelling contains two bedrooms, a bathroom, kitchen, dining, living area, and balcony.
+The application seeks development consent for a review of the previous refusal of DA201900427 for alterations and additions to the existing dwelling and the construction of a new first floor attached secondary dwelling.
+The secondary dwelling contains two bedrooms, a bathroom, kitchen, dining, living area, and two balconies.
 Minor alterations are proposed at the ground floor of the existing principal dwelling to provide stair access to the secondary dwelling.